qtile/qtile/docs/manual/install/ubuntu.rst

 Installing on Debian or Ubuntu
 ==============================

-On recent Ubuntu (17.04 or greater) and Debian (10 or greater) versions, there are Qtile packages available via:
+On recent Ubuntu (17.04 or greater) and Debian unstable versions, there are Qtile packages available via:

 .. code-block:: bash